gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 }
 ```

-You may include an action, that calls the workflow Expert, to the playground be specifying a Workflow debugger:
+You can add an action that invokes the Workflow Expert in the playground by specifying a Workflow debugger.

 ```java
 Playground playground = Playground.createPlayground(NovelCreator.class, Playground.Type.GUI);